rcbops/rpc-gating/docs/rpc_aio_leapfrog.md

 ##### Ztrigger

-Determines the types of tests to be ran, periodically ran, or tested on PR from the specified branches in the series.
+This determines what triggers the job, a PR via GitHub (github-pull-request) or a periodic triggered by the cron scheduled passed to *timed*.
+Periodic jobs can be started on demand and allow the parameters to be tuned before running and is used to validate that the code in the branch is still valid and passes.

 #### Excludes

-Uses to remove jobs that may not be needed.
+Used to remove jobs that may not be needed.
 A job will be generated for every scenario and there may be situations you don't want a job created.
 The excludes will allow you to override those and ensure they aren't created.
 Note: It appears that you can only specify two rules at a time, if you do three or more,